pirxpilot/postcss-cli/Readme.md

 }
 ````

 JavaScript configuration can be used if functions are allowed as plugins parameters.
-Although you might be better of to write your own plugin.
+Although you might be better off writing your own plugin.

 ````js
 module.exports = {